Diksha-Rathi/Women-In-Computing-Scholarships/README.md

 | Women TechMaker | Google | Undergraduate or Postgraduate Student | [Website](https://www.womentechmakers.com/scholars) |
 | Scholarship Program | Microsoft | Enrolled full time in a bachelor’s degree program at a four-year college or university in North America | [Website](https://careers.microsoft.com/students/scholarships) |

-The following scholarships encourage students to contribute to open source projects and receive a fixed stipend or one time award for their work.
+The following scholarships encourage students to contribute to open source projects and receive a fixed stipend or one time monetary award for their work.

 | Name | Sponsoring Organization | Link | Women Exclusive |
 |----------|-------------|------------------|------------|